GenesisEducationKyiv/software-engineering-school-5-0-Kyryloloshka/documents/system-design.md

 ### 3.1 Users and Traffic

 - Number of users: up to 1000 active.
-- requests:
+- Requests: 10 req/sec on average.
-- Peak load: ~ 20 req/Sec
+- Peak load: ~20 req/sec
 - Email mailing: up to 1000 email/h.

 ### 3.2 Data